flanksource/docs/docs/installation/aws-eks.md

 2. AWSConfigUserAccess
 3. AWSQuicksightAthenaAccess

-Attach one Customer managed policy to the role with [this json policy document](https://github.com/flanksource/docs/blob/main/docs/installation/resources/iam-policy.json)

 Modify the trust policy of the IAM role by changing the OIDC arn, OIDC endpoint and the namespace below.
 ```
 {